Dental Associate Contracts: Definition, Key Terms, How To Negotiate

 What is a Dental Associate Contract?

-A dental associate contract is a legally binding document between a dental practice and an associate dentist.
-This document outlines the terms of employment, which have previously been agreed upon through negotiations.
-Another name for this document is a dental employment agreement.
+A dental associate contract, also known as a dental employment agreement, is a legally binding document between a dental practice and an associate dentist.
+This document outlines the terms of employment, which have previously been agreed upon through negotiations, between the dental practice (employer) and the associate dentist (employee).

 See Dental Associate Contract Pricing by State